mattjj/information-theory-tutorial/README.md

     (2 bits per raw symbol, 1.1955 compressed bits per symbol)
 ```

-I'm not sure why that didn't compress better...

 ## Compressing Without Fitting Models ##

 This code is also in `compress.py`.